loechel/praesentationen/plone-and-python-community.rst

 .. note::

-    Plone Developer become more Programmers again
+    Plone developers become more programmers again

-    Plone Community learned and teach other
+    The Plone community learned and mentored others

-    Zope / Plone Community bootstraped several institutions and organisations
+    The Zope and Plone communities bootstraped several institutions and organisations

     * PySV is one example

-    They mentor other groups

 ----